nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Events contain a description, date and a time.
 Events can be set to either occur once or repeat every week.

+Events are sorted in ascending order by date.

 ##### Adding an event to a project: `addE`

 Adds an event to a specified project.